 Getting Car Insurance Without a License

 To register your vehicle as an excluded driver, you will need the bill of sale and auto insurance.
-Here's where things can get a little bit tricky, in some cases.
+Here's where things can get a little bit tricky in some cases.
 Some insurance agencies will not provide a policy if you're not the primary driver, so you will need to call around and discover your options.

-If the licensed driver or primary driver has a bad driving history, plan on paying significantly more for an insurance policy than you would for yourself – that is if the insurance agency is willing to provide coverage at all.
+If the licensed driver or primary driver has a bad driving history, plan on paying significantly more for an insurance policy than you would for yourself if the insurance agency is willing to provide coverage at all.
 Before agreeing to a plan, be confident in the driver getting the insurance.
 While accidents do happen, you do not want to end up paying high premiums because a friend or family member isn't a responsible driver.

 Finding an Auto Loan Without a License

-A lender will not give you a car loan unless you are able to provide proof of insurance on the vehicle you are purchasing.
+A lender will not give you a car loan unless you can provide proof of insurance on the vehicle you are purchasing.
 Once you have coverage, the next step is to find a loan, assuming you will not be paying with cash or credit.
 Some lenders will not provide a loan without a valid driver's license.
 Others may consider it, but only if you prove that you're going to be able to pay for the vehicle.

 Shopping for a Car Without a License

 Another difficulty associated with car buying without a license is that the dealership (or private sellers, for that matter) won't allow you to test drive a new vehicle or used car without a valid license.
 Naturally, this makes it challenging for a non-driving car buyer to make an informed purchase.
 The best approach is to bring the primary driver with you and allow them to test drive the vehicle.
-While you will not be able to feel what it is like to drive the vehicle, the driver should be able to help you determine if the car is a good buy.
+While you will not be able to feel what it is like to drive the car, the driver should help you determine if the car is a good buy.

 If you do not have a driver — maybe you are buying a collectible car — you can bring someone you know with a license to test drive it for you.
 A salesperson or the seller may also be willing to take the car out with you as a passenger.
 Just pay close attention to any bumps, noises, or other occurrences that do not seem right.